"If we choose to work together, then we don't need to choose between wolves and livestock." ~ Carter Niemyer

-Thus, we believe it is time to change the paradigm of how “successful” wolf recovery is defined and approached that includes wolves, livestock, and people as equal parts of the equation.
-Likened to the three-legged stool analogy, if one leg is missing or weakened the stool collapses.
-We believe that historically this stool has continued to falter due to the imbalance in effort.
-WC seeks to create and implement this critical balance for success.
-We believe that instead of persecuting a whole species or an entire culture, we need to recognize that we are part of a larger interconnected and interdependent community, and that by supporting the viability of the individual parts we can heal and ensure the health of the whole instead of continuing to fuel the polarizing rhetoric that has only caused ultimate harm to the respective causes we claim to serve.
+Thus, we believe it is time to change the definition of a successful wolf recovery paradigm.
+Our approach includes wolves, livestock, and people as equal parts of the equation.
+As in the three-legged stool analogy, the stool collapses if one leg is missing or weakened.
+We think that historically this stool has continued to falter due to an effort imbalance.
+Working Circle seeks to create and implement this critical balance for success.
+We believe that instead of persecuting a whole species or an entire culture, we need to recognize that we are part of a larger, interconnected, interdependent community.
+By supporting the viability of the individual parts, we can heal and ensure the health of the whole instead of continuing to fuel the polarizing rhetoric that has only caused ultimate harm to the respective causes we claim to serve.

 Our no-compromise philosophy When talking about building on common ground or meeting in the middle, the concept of compromise is generally part of the equation.
 However, compromise can be intimidating and immediately brings to mind the need to give something up, perhaps something of deep value.
-Because of this, compromise is often a stumbling block that can quickly bring an end to well-intentioned efforts to find meaningful solutions.
-What the WC model presents is a no compromise scenario.
-Our strategy allows only for gain.
-The WC model sets up a true win-win scenario for the urban public who support wolves, the rural communities who live and work with wolves, the agencies who are charged with managing and conserving wolves, and the wolf itself can finally exist as nature intended.
+Because of this, compromise is often a stumbling block that can quickly end well-intentioned efforts to find meaningful solutions.
+What the Working Circle model presents is a no-compromise scenario.
+Our strategy only promotes gain.
+The Working Circle model sets up a win-win scenario for the urban public who support wolves, the rural communities who live and work with wolves, the agencies that manage and conserve wolves, and the wolf itself can finally exist as nature intended.